 The Belle Pente Estate Vineyard

 Our Estate vineyard rises from 240 to 500 feet in elevation with south-east, south, and south west exposures.
 The second wine released from this young vineyard (our 1998 Estate Reserve Pinot Noir) was selected among the top Oregon wines of the vintage by the Wine Spectator, Steve Tanzer (International Wine Cellar), and Clive Coates (The Vine).
-We now have over 16 acres planted on the property, including 12 acres of Pinot Noir and 2 each of Pinot Gris and Chardonnay, along with a few rows of Gamay Noir.
+We now have over 16 acres planted on the property, including 12 acres of Pinot Noir and 2 each of Pinot Gris and Chardonnay, along with almost a half acre of Gamay Noir.
 All of the vineyard blocks have been farmed organically since 2000, and biodynamic techniques were adopted starting in 2005.
-Marcial Gonzales is our crew foreman, assisted by Eliseo Flores, Luz Ortega, and Gonzalo Gonzales.
+Marcial Gonzales is our crew foreman, assisted by Eliseo Flores, Carlos Garcia, and Maria Gonzales.

 The term terroir is widely used in France to describe the unique characteristics of each vineyard site.
 It is the magical combination of soil, microclimate, elevation, orientation to the sun, and other natural (and supernatural) factors that distinguish one vineyard from another.
 The Burgundians have had 600 years or so to sort out the good, great, and mediocre Pinot Noir vineyard sites along their slopes; we in Oregon have had less than 50.
 So while it will take several generations for us to begin to understand which are truly our “Grand Cru” vineyards, we believe that our Estate vineyard will be among them.
 Why, you may ask?